whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-28-Emma-Chloe-French-Jewelry-Subscription-Box-June-2016-Review-Coupon.md

 [![Emma & Chloe May 2016 Azucar Lapis Cuff Gold](http://whatsupmailbox.com/images/EmmaChloeJune2016LouiseHendricksMaraNecklaceSilver2.jpg)](http://www.emma-chloe.com/us/){:target="_blank"}

-This necklace is brass gilded with fine silver with a bar pendant that has a row of turquoise stones.
+This necklace is brass gilded with fine silver and a bar pendant that has a row of turquoise stones.
 I find the style to be simple yet chic, plus you can wear this alone for a minimalistic look or layered for extra glam.

 <br>